How to Teach Fractions to Visual Learners + Free Printable

-I think understanding that your children will need a good concept of grouping.
-This is great time to get practice with skip counting, which is probably why it’s easier to multiply by 2, 5 and 10’s.
+I think understanding that your children will need a good concept of grouping, will help you have success with fractions.
+This is a great time to get practice with skip counting, which is probably why it’s easier to multiply by 2, 5 and 10’s.

 We used math blocks for our counters, but you use anything really, coins, M&Ms or raisins.
 Food has the benefit of serving as a reward should they get the answer correct.
 I had little rings so that if I asked my son to make a 4 groups of equal parts, then he could place the counters into the 4 groups.
 You could use anything really but it just made it more visual.

-We used Life of Fred: Fractions as a review, I don’t think it works as a teaching tool because there are so little questions at the end of the chapter, there’s 5, but my son enjoyed reading the stories and learning along with Fred since he thought he was very humorous.
+We used Life of Fred: Fractions as a review, I don’t think it works as a teaching tool because there are so little questions at the end of the chapter, there are 5, but my son enjoyed reading the stories and learning along with Fred since he thought he was very humorous.

 I’ve heard great things about Key to Fractions and if I was having issues this is what I would use next.

-If you’re looking for a story book then Full House: An Invitation to Fractions is a fun read.
+If you’re looking for a storybook then Full House: An Invitation to Fractions is a fun read.